Quantum Nonlocality: Multi-copy Resource Inter-convertibility & Their Asymptotic Inequivalence: Single-copy Manipulation of Nonlocal Correlations in

 \begin{Lemma} Deterministic WCCPI protocols on single copy of a $222$ nonlocal correlation can yield at most $8$ different child nonlocal correlations. \end{Lemma} \begin{proof} As already mentioned to ensure the nonlocality of the resulting child correlation the input has to be $z=z^\prime$ or $z=\bar{z}^\prime$ for $z\in\{x,y\}$.
 For a given choice of input there exist $16$ different choices for $f_A$ (as well as for $f_B$) to produce the outputs of the child box.
 However, one can impose further restriction on these choice to ensure the nonlocality.
 For instance, let for the input $x=0$, the function $f_A(x,a')$ is such that it always yields an unique outcome, say, $a=0$ (see table \ref{tab1}).
 This implies that the value of $a$ is deterministic for the input $x=0$.
 Hence a joint probability distribution exists for the outcomes corresponding to the inputs $x=0$ and $x=1$, and according to the result of \cite{Fine1982} the child becomes local.
 Therefore such functions are not allowed for our purpose.
 It does boil down to count the number of such functions that will not result in joint probability distribution of the outputs.

 A careful observation reveals that only the following four output mappings are allowed:

 where $(c,z)\in\{(a,x),(b,y)\}$.
 Now, the relabeling of inputs gives rise to four different scenarios, two for each players.
 Together with the $4\times4 = 16$ aforementioned output manipulations, we thus have $64$ different possible single-copy WCCPI protocols that preserves nonlocal character.
-Among theses $64$ protocols only $8$ map a particular $PR$ box, $P_{\text{NL}}^{\alpha\beta\gamma}$(\ref{NL}) to itself.
+Among theses $64$ protocols only $8$ map a particular $PR$ box, $P_{\text{NL}}^{\alpha\beta\gamma}$(see Eq.
+(1b) in the main text) to itself.
 These protocols are listed in TABLE \ref{tab2}.

 Since a stochastic WCCPI protocol cannot preserve extremality of quantum nonlocal correlations, there are only $8$ WCCPI protocols that can map an extremal quantum nonlocal correlation to another extremal.
 This completes the proof. \end{proof}